The former "student lab"

 The first DLR_School_Lab opened in 2000 at DLR in Göttingen.
 It was Professor Gerd E. A. Meier, then director of the DLR Institute of Fluid Mechanics (now the Institute of Aerodynamics and Flow Technology), who had the idea.
 On his initiative a radio laboratory was established in Göttingen for school students.
 It was later expanded into a large, representative student lab.

 This first DLR_School_Lab was so popular with teachers and students that it was decided to set up additional student labs at other DLR locations.
-There are now DLR_School_Labs in Berlin, Braunschweig, Bremen, Köln, Göttingen, Neustrelitz, Oberpfaffenhofen, Lampoldshausen/Stuttgart and at two partner universities: TU Dortmund and TU Hamburg-Harburg.
+There are now DLR_School_Labs in Berlin, Braunschweig, Bremen, Köln, Göttingen, Neustrelitz, Oberpfaffenhofen, Lampoldshausen/Stuttgart and at four partner universities: RWTH Aachen, TU Dortmund, TU Dresden and TU Hamburg-Harburg.

 In the meantime over 100,000 students have attended DLR_School_Labs and experienced for themselves the "fascination of research" by conducting their own experiments.